lightlace/cpp-docs.de-de/docs/parallel/amp/reference/completion-future-class.md

 ### <a name="parameters"></a>Parameter

 *_Other*<br/>
-Das Objekt, das kopiert werden soll.
+Das Objekt, aus dem kopiert wird.

 ### <a name="return-value"></a>Rückgabewert